eBay/ebayui-core/src/components/ebay-notice/README.md

 For the dismissible use case, if the parent of `<ebay-notice>` wants to close it, the property `hidden` can be used to change the state of the widget (other than the dismiss button provided).

+In order to provide a call to action button, the content should be wrapped in a `<ebay-notice-content>` html.
+Then you can provide the button by using `<ebay-button priority="secondary" transparent>`.

 (Note:  To use the dismiss button in `<ebay-notice>` please include `@ebay/skin/icon`)

 ## ebay-notice Usage